neutrinoceros/wxc/README.md

 ```

 ## Notes
-- the Python api is tested on macOS, Linux and Windows
+- the Python api is tested on macOS, Linux and Windows, for Python 3.6 and 3.9
-- only Python>=3.8 is supported (because of type annotation)
+  (because whych uses type annotations, it can not support older versions)
 - whych relies on [stdlib_list](https://github.com/jackmaney/python-stdlib-list)
   to determine which packages are part of the standard library.
 - whych tries to determine the source file from whych the object is imported.
 In